pin0S/Swift-notes/README.md

 # 100 Days of SwiftUI

-**Up to: Day 38**
+**Up to: Day 40**

 ### Notes:

-\*removed days, so I can better put data into categories.
+*removed days, so I can better put data into categories.

-\*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
+*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
 I’ll add notes as I come across protocols in the projects section (just going to let it marinate for now)

-\*added xCode tips at the top
+*added xCode tips at the top

-\*as I progress through (currently at day 38 as I write this) I find myself slowing down.
+*as I progress through (currently at day 38 as I write this) I find myself slowing down.
 I think this is a good thing as I’m having to really test if I understand what is going on in the code.
 ChatGPT has been really helpful to use as a coach, when I’m unsure of something I can often as it to explain it to me and give me other examples.

 ## Fun facts